 Prior to pupillage Miranda volunteered in Pentonville and Wormwood Scrubs prisons as a teacher and has a strong background in penal reform.
 She regularly undertakes advisory work in prison law claims and is currently instructed in a number of linked civil claims arising out of unlawful strip searching of female prisoners.

 Miranda also has experience in litigation before the European Court of Human Rights, having acted for the interveners in the case of Khadija Ismayilova v Azerbaijan.
+She was awarded the 2017 Pegasus Scholarship for a three month internship at the Court.

 Miranda is regularly instructed to advise and appear in a range of personal injury and travel claims.